sumankhatri17/Hackstreet-Bois/FEATURES.md

 ---

+**Current Status**:

+- Frontend fully implemented for peer-to-peer learning model
-**Current Status**: Frontend fully implemented, Backend structure ready - awaiting complete backend implementation with AI integration.
+- Backend structure ready
+- AI model for student assessment evaluation is currently being developed by a team member
+- Admin features removed (not needed for current scope)